-After the declaration of the official results electorate candidates can apply to a District Court Judge for a recount of the electorate vote.
+After the declaration of the official results electorate candidates can apply to a District Court Judge for a recount of the by-election votes.
 The location of a recount is determined by the Judge.
 If you were appointed to observe the official count for an election you will be eligible to observe the judicial recount.